gjmcn/data-cube-html/README.md

 Remove elements from the DOM.

-Returns the calling array &mdash; ie the removed elements.
+Returns the calling array &mdash; i.e. the removed elements.

 ---